Syntax and Tips

-These tips only apply to the use of Free Edit mode that allows you to free-type directly in the Visual Logic Editor.
+These tips only apply to the use of Logic Writer and Developer mode that allows you to free-type directly in the Visual Logic Editor.
 If you prefer the non-Free Edit mode, the Visual Logic Builder will handle the syntax for you.

 Please note, this is not a tutorial for building Visual Logic blocks and their functionality but rather a set of tips to advance your use of VL.
 Instead, if you are only getting started with VL, have a look at the Beginners’ Tutorial in Visual Logic